 Here are the key features of HashMicro’s Engineering Design Software:

-- Centralized Design Management: Consolidates all project files, models, and revisions in a single workspace.
-Teams can work on shared designs while keeping version histories organized and ensuring consistent file access across departments.
+Centralized Design Management: Consolidates project files, models, and revisions into one workspace.
+Consequently, teams can work on shared designs with organized version histories.

-- Technical Drawing Tools: Offers a range of tools for producing accurate 2D schematics and technical illustrations.
-These tools are designed to support clear documentation, often required in architectural, mechanical, or civil engineering designs.
+Technical Drawing Tools: Provides tools for accurate 2D schematics and technical illustrations, often required in architectural and mechanical designs.

 |